deddybrama11/deddybrama11/README.md

 ### Hello world!
 I'm Dedy Bramayadi.👋

 ## I'm Fresh Graduate Developer and also like Gaming!
-- Junior Mobile Developer
-- Experience in Web Development
+- Experience in Web/Mobile Development
-- Dota2, Valorant, Genshin Impact and other Online Game
+- Dota2, Valorant, Monster Hunter and other Online Game
-- Currently in learning Kotlin and React Native!
+- Currently in learning React !
 ---

 ### Languages: